cshbli/ML-CV-AI/optimization/compiler/tvm/README.md

   * <b>Automatic Integer Quantization:</b> It takes a FP32 framework graph and automatically converts it to Int8 within Relay.

   * <b>Accepting Pre-quantized Integer models:</b> This approach accepts a pre-quantized model, introduces a Relay dialect called QNN and generates an Int8 Relay graph.

+### Quantization Scales

+In quantization, we need to find the scale for each weight and intermediate feature map tensor of each layer.

+  * For weights, the scales are directly calculated based on the value of the weights.
+Two modes are supported: <b>power2</b> and <b>max</b>.
+Both modes find the maximum value within the weight tensor first.

+      * In power2 mode, the maximum is rounded down to power of two.
+If the scales of both weights and intermediate feature maps are power of two, we can leverage bit shifting for multiplications.
+This make it computationally more efficient.

+      * In max mode, the maximum is used as the scale.
+Without rounding, max mode might have better accuracy in some cases.
+When the scales are not powers of two, fixed point multiplications will be used.

+  * For intermediate feature maps, we can find the scales with <b>data-aware quantization</b>.

+      * Data-aware quantization takes a calibration dataset as the input argument.
+Scales are calculated by minimizing the <b>KL divergence</b> between distribution of activation before and after quantization.

+      * Alternatively, we can also use <b>pre-defined global scales</b>.
+This saves the time for calibration.
+But the accuracy might be impacted.

 ### Relay Optimizations